CodeUpdateAndModificationSystem/protocol/readme.md

 ## Overview

 This protocol facilitates communication between a server and a client by encoding and decoding function calls and their arguments.
 It ensures data integrity through CRC32 checksums and supports various data types, including primitives, arrays, slices, structs, and maps.
+There is also an option to use gzip compression on the argument content (gzip usage is usually only recommended for data above ~100 bytes).
 The encoding is binary, using big-endian format for consistency.

 ## Structure of Encoded Messages